-Bottega di Capri gives Italian eateries in the North End a run for their money.
-Featuring fresh, affordable homemade pastas and more than a dozen sauces, this eat-in and take-out deli is the place to grab a sandwich at lunch or a prepared meal when you don’t feel like making dinner.
+This cozy delicatessen gives Italian eateries in the North End a run for their money.
+Featuring fresh, affordable homemade pastas and more than a dozen sauces for eat-in or takeout, it’s the place to grab a sandwich for lunch or a prepared meal when you don’t feel like making dinner.
 The pumpkin tortellini and lobster ravioli are a must, as are the numerous panini and sandwich selections.

 43 Harvard St.

-Often described as a “miracle worker,” Boonsom “Bonnie” Pasooktham of Bonnie’s Boutique is a trusted and talented seamstress, known for her pleasant demeanor and exceptional customer service.
+Often described as a “miracle worker,” Boonsom “Bonnie” Pasooktham is a trusted and talented seamstress, known for her pleasant demeanor and exceptional customer service.
 Bring in a dress or suit jacket needing alterations and you’ll get it back on time and on point.
-No wonder Boston magazine named Bonnie’s Boutique Boston’s Best Tailor in 2014 and 2015.
-Bonnie is also known for designing beautiful custom-made gowns and other articles of clothing.
+Bonnie is also known for designing beautiful custom-made wedding and special-occasion gowns and other articles of clothing.

 60-62 Harvard St.

 Gateway Arts, a service of the nonprofit Vinfen, is a studio art center dedicated to creating careers in art for people with disabilities.
 For more than 40 years, the studio spaces, gallery, and storefront have supported artists with developmental and psychiatric disabilities, providing them studio mentorship to help them grow professionally and a neighboring store where they can sell their artwork, which includes paintings, silk scarves, fine jewelry, wooden furniture, cards, hand-woven textiles, and pottery.
-Gateway also hosts exhibitions throughout the year in its gallery space on the second floor.
+Gateway also hosts exhibitions throughout the year in its second-floor gallery space.
 Half of all profits go directly to the artists.
-The store is open from 11 a.m. to 6 p.m. weekdays and noon to 5 p.m.
-Saturdays, but you can also shop the online store.
+The store is open from 11 am to 6 pm weekdays and noon to 5 pm Saturdays, but you can also find items for sale online.